 Tasha Willis, Mediation Clinic Director

 Students must apply to the Clinic by submitting the online application.
 Students should not attempt to enroll themselves in these courses via PeopleSoft.
-If you're accepted, the Clinic Program Manager will enroll you via the Office of Student Services.
+If you're accepted, the Clinic Program Manager will enroll you via the Office of Student Affairs.

 Click here to apply today!

 JCAP’s mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.
 JCAP provides the following clinics:

 Juvenile Representation – Dual-status youth (also often referred to as Crossover Youth) are juveniles who are involved in both the juvenile justice system as well as the child welfare system.
 Students will be trained to represent and advocate for juveniles who are in contact with two different legal systems.
 Students are assigned to delinquency cases for dual-status youth and will be responsible for handling all legal aspects of the delinquency case under the supervision of the supervising attorney.
 Students learn the law in a real-life context and develop professional and problem-solving skills.
 Students will be exposed to a wide range of cases, from misdemeanors to felonies, and will have the opportunity to investigate cases, interview witnesses, and prepare cases for trial, as well as learn how to seal juvenile records.
 To learn more about the Juvenile Representation Clinic, click here.

 Katya Dow, Legal Programs Director